Have you been wondering how to monetize a blog?

 But if you are ready to start creating a monetization strategy that makes sense for you then grab a notebook and let’s dive in!

 LET’S MAKE YOU SOME MONEY

 At the end of the day everything we are doing to grow our blogs, build a list, bring in traffic…it’s all for one thing, to make money.

 And there is no shame in that.
-In order to be able to help our readers for free we need to sustain ourselves financially, that means making sales.
+In order to be able to help our readers for free, we need to sustain ourselves financially, which means making sales.